Whiteman Air Force Base: 340th Bomb Wing

 In August 1951, the base was renamed again, to Sedalia Air Force Base, as it was now part of the United States' newest military service branch, the United States Air Force.

 In October 1952, the base was turned over to the 340th Bombardment Wing.
 Improvements were made to the 1942 runway, as well as other base facilities, and Strategic Air Command (SAC) scheduled the base to receive squadrons flying the B-47 Stratojet and the KC-97 Stratofreighter.
 The first B-47 landed at the base in March 1954.

-On December 3, 1955, the base was renamed Whiteman Air Force Base in honor of 2nd Lieutenant George A. Whiteman, an Army Air Corps pilot who was killed during the Japanese attack on Pearl Harbor while attempting to take off from Bellows Field.
+On 3 December 1955, the base was renamed Whiteman Air Force Base in honor of 2nd Lieutenant George A. Whiteman, an Army Air Corps pilot who was killed during the Japanese attack on Pearl Harbor while attempting to take off from Bellows Field.
 Whiteman was born in Longwood, Missouri, and graduated from Smith-Cotton High School in Sedalia, less than 20 miles from the base that would bear his name.

 ICBM era

 In 1963, Whiteman AFB transitioned from being a bomber base to a missile base.
-SAC activated the 351st Strategic Missile Wing at Whiteman on February 1.
-On September 1, having retired its B-47 and KC-97 aircraft, the remnants of the 340th Bombardment Wing were transferred to Bergstrom AFB, Texas where it assumed control of the B-52 Stratofortress and KC-135 Stratotanker assets of the inactivating 4130th Strategic Wing.
+SAC activated the 351st Strategic Missile Wing at Whiteman on 1 February.
+On 1 September, having retired its B-47 and KC-97 aircraft, the remnants of the 340th Bombardment Wing were transferred to Bergstrom AFB, Texas where it assumed control of the B-52 Stratofortress and KC-135 Stratotanker assets of the inactivating 4130th Strategic Wing.

 The transition of Whiteman AFB from a bomber base to missile base required massive military construction projects.
 867,000 cubic yards of earth and rock were excavated to make room for underground launch facilities and 15 launch control centers.
 168,000 yards of concrete, 25,355 tons of reinforcing steel, and 15,120 tons of structural steel were used in the effort, and a vast underground intersite cable network was installed.

 The 351st employed the LGM-30 Minuteman weapons system, an ICBM capable of hitting targets up to 4300 miles away.
 In the mid-1960s, the Minuteman I missiles were replaced in favor of the Minuteman II, an ICBM with increased range and an improved guidance system.
 They were tipped with 1.2 megaton W56 thermonuclear warheads.
 Beginning in the late 1960s, 10 of the 150 active missiles had their warheads swapped with Emergency Rocket Communications System (ERCS) transmitters, which would ensure communication with surviving American strategic forces in the event of a nuclear war.

 In the 1980s, Whiteman AFB became the first missile base to field an all-female Minuteman missile crew, as well as the first male and female Minuteman crew.
-The 351st Missile Wing and its three squadrons of Minuteman II ICBMs were inactivated on July 31, 1995 as a result of planned phaseout of the Minuteman II.
+The 351st Missile Wing and its three squadrons of Minuteman II ICBMs were inactivated on 31 July 1995, as a result of planned phaseout of the Minuteman II.